 This Kosher bakery run by chef and owner Diane Nussbaum is used to designing cakes around unique diets.
 Whether you are gluten-, nut-, or dairy-free — or vegan — this patisserie will try to accommodate all palates.
 With a background in French-style baking, Nussbaum designs each of her confections with a classic and elegant feel.
 This care for the design and ingredients has won the biz acclaim, including several Best of Philly awards.
-Nussbaum has been doing consultations at her home — on the backyard patio — as a result of COVID.
-405 Bloomfield Drive, Unit 1, West Berlin (pickup and drop-off); 1 South Forge Lane, Cherry Hill (consultation only).
+405 Bloomfield Drive, Unit 1 (pickup and drop-off); 1 South Forge Lane (consultation only).

 The Fancy Crumb

 After honing her skills at the Art Institute of Philadelphia, founder Briana Green opened her own bakery right here in West Philly.
-The Fancy Crumb’s signature design element is the use of slender and tall tiers that lend to elegant-looking cakes, and all of the creations portray a sense of movement that will be sure to entice you and your guests.
+The Fancy Crumb’s signature design element is the use of slender and tall tiers that lend to elegant-looking cakes, and all of the creations portray a sense of movement.
 From artistic drips to edible glitter, the one-of-a-kind designs dreamed up by Green dazzle and awe.
-She even competed on Netflix’s Sugar Rush! and won (yep, the icing on the cake).
-Green says she has shifted the business to focus on more intimate gatherings and micro-events; The Fancy Crumb also provides to-go tastings so the couple can savor the sweetness from home.
-310 South 48th Street, West Philly.
+She even competed on Netflix’s Sugar Rush! and won!
+Green also works with intimate gatherings and micro-events, and provides to-go tastings.
+310 South 48th Street.

 The Frosted Fox Cake Shop

 From fondant to cake lace to metallics, this place does it all — particularly when it comes to buttercream-heavy designs.
 Case in point: It has focused on the Korean-style buttercream flower, which is edible, delicate, translucent, and more realistic looking than typical wedding cake blooms.
-Co-owner Jennifer Low (she won episode three of Netflix’s binge-worthy Sugar Rush!) says The Frosted Fox is doing slightly limited hours and is not able to conduct in-person tastings — to-go options, however, can be followed up with a design consult via phone, email or Zoom.
+Co-owner Jennifer Low (she won episode three of Netflix’s binge-worthy Sugar Rush!) is offering to-go tastings, which can be followed up with a virtual design consultation.
 The boxes are $20 and are chock-full of cakes, fillings and icings.
-The experts are also working directly with couples on more intimate celebrations as well as planners and venues on various micro-wedding packages.
-Petite two-tiered cakes have been popular, but the three-tiered option serves as few as 35 and delivers a grander look.
-6511 Germantown Avenue, Mount Airy.
+6511 Germantown Avenue.

 The Master’s Baker

 Sweet buttercream dreams come courtesy of The Master’s Baker.
 The spot is known for its delicate, specially crafted buttercream roses — and it doesn’t skimp for those with food allergies.
-The team still accommodates vegan, dairy-free, soy-free and gluten-free requests.
+The team accommodates vegan, dairy-free, soy-free and gluten-free requests.
 (The shop makes its gluten-free flour in-house with seven different flours combined into one.)
-Make sure you meet with the bakers two to eight months prior to your Big Day to reserve your cake.
+Make sure you meet with the bakers two-to-eight months prior to your Big Day to reserve your cake.
 TMB has been doing wedding appointments via Zoom; tasting samplers and orders can be picked up curbside.
 Oh, by the way: Remember that five-tiered Eagles wedding cake that went viral in 2018?
 That was an original TMB creation.
-319 West Gay Street, West Chester.
+319 West Gay Street.